-Avocados are maligned for being high in calories and high in fat.
-While you get about 322 calories and 29 grams of mostly monounsaturated, hearty-healthy fat per fruit, you also get a high concentration of many nutrients.
-One of these is vitamin K, a fat-soluble vitamin.
-Avocados come in several varieties, but all types offer similar nutrition.
+Avocados are popular for their high fat, low carb content.
+In one serving of avocado — one-third of a medium fruit — you get about 8 grams of mostly monounsaturated, heart-healthy fat for just 80 calories.
+Plus, you also get a high concentration of many nutrients, including vitamin K, a fat-soluble vitamin.
 To boost your overall nutrition, add rich, creamy avocados to the fresh produce you regularly enjoy.

 Importance of Vitamin K

-Getting enough vitamin K in your diet proves essential for healthy platelet function.
-Your platelets -- a type of small blood cells -- help safeguard against blood loss by coagulating and forming clots that cut off bleeding after an injury.
-This coagulation requires a series of chemical reactions, called a cascade, and these requires need vitamin K to occur.
-As a result, low vitamin K levels in your body put you at risk of clotting.
-Vitamin K also supports bone health, activating proteins needed for healthy bone and cartilage growth.
+Getting enough vitamin K in your diet proves essential for healthy platelet function, according to Medline Plus.
+Your platelets — a type of small blood cells — help safeguard against blood loss by coagulating and forming clots that cut off bleeding after an injury.
+This coagulation requires a series of chemical reactions and these require vitamin K to occur.
+Some studies show that this vitamin supports bone health in older adults.

 Vitamin K in Avocados

-Avocado provides a moderate amount of vitamin K per serving, helping you reach the 90 and 125 micrograms recommended daily for women and men, respectively.
-A half of an avocado contains 21.2 micrograms of vitamin K -- up to 17 percent of your daily requirements.
-Cubed and sliced avocado contain 15.8 and 15.3 micrograms of vitamin K per half-cup serving, respectively, and a quarter-cup serving of pureed avocado contains 12.1 micrograms of vitamin K.
+Avocado provides a moderate amount of vitamin K per serving, helping you reach the 90 and 120 micrograms recommended daily for women and men, respectively, according to the National Institutes of Health.
+A serving of avocado contains 11 micrograms of vitamin K, while an entire avocado contains about 42 micrograms, according to the USDA.

 How to Eat Avocados

-While avocados are sometimes eaten out-of-hand with a sprinkling of salt, they're mostly eaten with other foods.
-To make "guacamole" dip for your tortilla chips, mash avocado with a fork, mix in a little lemon or lime juice and minced garlic, and add some chopped tomato.
+While avocados are sometimes eaten out-of-hand with a sprinkle of salt, they're mostly consumed with other foods.
+To make guacamole dip for your tortilla chips, mash avocado with a fork, mix in a little lemon or lime juice and minced garlic, and add some chopped tomato.
 Use this guacamole to top sandwiches, tacos and burgers.
-Add cubed avocados to omelets or salads.
-Toss diced avocado with diced mango, cucumber, red bell pepper and lime juice to make a salsa for the top of fish or chicken breast.
+Add cubed avocado to omelets or salads.
+Toss diced avocado with diced mango, cucumber, red bell pepper and lime juice to make a salsa for fish or chicken breast.

-If you are on blood thinning medications, watch your vitamin K intake -- too much vitamin K can change the way your medication works.
-Because they are so high in calories, moderate your intake of other high-calorie foods on the days you enjoy avocados.
+If you are on blood-thinning medications, consider your vitamin K intake.
+However, according to the Mayo Clinic, eating small amounts of foods rich in vitamin K should not pose a problem.
+As avocados are high in calories, be mindful of your portions.
 In addition to avocados, get your vitamin K from vegetables such as spinach, broccoli and cabbage, and from olive oil.
-Vitamin K is available as a supplement, but it's better absorbed from food than from supplements.
-If you are considering vitamin K supplements, consult your doctor beforehand to find out if they are safe for you.
+Vitamin K is available as a supplement, however, consult your doctor beforehand to find out if they are safe for you.